PetraVidnerova/NCK_python/NAS/automatic/README.md

 numpy, keras, pandas, scikit-learn, deap, click, matplotlib

 ## Main features:
-- using keras datasets or data form csv files
+- supports keras datasets, data form csv files, data from tensorflow records
-- "vanilla" GA, multiobjective evolution via NSGA, NSGAII, NSGAIII
+- implements "vanilla" GA, multiobjective evolution via NSGA, NSGAII, NSGAIII
-- runing in parallel on one GPU or parallel on several CPUs
+- runs in parallel on one GPU or parallel on several CPUs
-- optimising feedworfard deep neural networks with dense layers, convolutinal networks
+- optimises feedworfard deep neural networks with dense layers, convolutinal networks

 ## Usage:
 1. Run evolution using `main.py`, produces a `.json` file with the list of all architectures from the pareto-front, a `.pkl` file with the checkpoint (after each iteration).
 Checkpoint stores all information